 Additional Tonnage Amount or ATA has the meaning given in Schedule C, Part B, Section 5 .

-Affiliated Party means, in respect of DBCT Management:

-each Related Entity of DBCT Management; and

-each entity which is otherwise ultimately under the same majority ownership, Control or management as DBCT Management.

-Aggregate Annual Contract Tonnage means, in respect of a relevant Financial Year:

-in respect of an Expansion Component, the sum of the Annual Contract Tonnages for only the Differentially Priced Access Holders in respect of that Expansion Component; and

-in respect of the Base Terminal, the sum of the Annual Contract Tonnages for all Access Holders other than Differentially Priced Access Holders in that Financial Year.
+Aggregate Annual Contract Tonnage means, in respect of a relevant Financial Year, the sum of the Annual Contract Tonnages for all Access Holders in that Financial Year.

-Aggregate Reference Tonnage means, in respect of a relevant Financial Year:

-in respect of an Expansion Component, the sum of the Reference Tonnages for only the Differentially Priced Access Holders in respect of that Expansion Component; and

-in respect of the Base Terminal, the sum of the Reference Tonnages for all Access Holders other than Differentially Priced Access Holders in that Financial Year.
+Aggregate Reference Tonnage means, in respect of a relevant Financial Year, the sum of the Reference Tonnages for all Access Holders in that Financial Year.

 Annual Contract Tonnage means, for an Access Holder in a relevant Financial Year, the number of tonnes of coal in that Financial Year that the Access Holder is entitled to have Handled under its Access Agreement or Existing User Agreement:

 including tonnage which an Access Holder is entitled to have Handled but which may not, at a practical level, be able to be Handled due to circumstances such as a force majeure event or relevant provisions of Terminal Regulations and any tonnage which an Access Holder would be entitled to have Handled but for the suspension of the Access Holder’s right to have the tonnage Handled under an Access Agreement; but